 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Although the Group does not currently adhere to any specific codes or voluntary standards in advertising, it has always taken a highly responsible approach to marketing communications.
-All images and messages delivered through any communication channel are carefully vetted to ensure they accurately convey Company values, respect human dignity, are non-discriminatory, and do not depict violent behaviour or dangerous conduct.
-An even greater attention is given to marketing communications related to children’s collections, which must guarantee absolute and constant respect for the fundamental principles underlying the protection of minors.
-To this effect, Moncler fully complies with all applicable regulations in force in each country in which it operates.
-As evidence of this unrelenting commitment, Moncler’s product marketing communications, advertising, and sponsorships have never once breached any regulations in force.
+It is very important for Moncler’s communication to be consistent, responsible and transparent.
+All images and messages delivered through any communication channel, whether online or offline, are carefully vetted to ensure they accurately convey Company values, respect human dignity, are non-discriminatory, and do not depict violent behaviour or dangerous conduct.
+Even greater attention is given to marketing communications related to children’s collections, which must guarantee absolute and constant respect for the fundamental principles underlying the protection of minors.
+Although the Group does not currently adhere to any specific codes or voluntary standards in advertising, Moncler fully complies with all applicable regulations in force in each country in which it operates.
+As evidence of this unrelenting commitment, Moncler’s product marketing communications, advertising and sponsorships have never once breached

 any regulations in force.